gary600/DragonRealm/README.md

 # DragonRealm
+This is a game that I made when I was just learning to program in Python.
+The coding style is absolutely horrendous (global variables, eww!), so I would highly discourage anyone from trying to learn anything from the code.
+That being said, I'm keeping it here as it is the first remotely complex program I ever wrote.

+# Original README.md from 2015
-A little ASCII adventure game in Python<br />
+A little ASCII adventure game in Python
 This is a little experiment to try to make a cool adventure game in Python.
 Currently, branch 1.1.0 is under development.
 Branches 1.0.* are fully functional (but identical)
 ## Installation